-- 1. Water stored in Lake Palo Pinto is equal to or less than 13,780 acre-feet or 860 ft.
-MSL (50% of storage capacity) and more than 6,279 acre feet or 854 ft.
-MSL. - 2.
+- 1. Water stored in Lake Palo Pinto is equal to or less than 22,316 acre-feet or 865 ft.
+MSL (84% of storage capacity) and more than 14,759 acre feet or 861 ft.
+MSL (56% of storage capacity). - 2.
 When total daily water demand equals or exceeds 90% of the safe operating capacity of the system for three consecutive days or 95% of system capacity on a single day. - 3.
-Any mechanical failure of pumping equipment which will require more than 24 hours to repair when no water shortage conditions exist.
+Any mechanical failure of pumping equipment which will require more than 24 hours to repair when no water shortage conditions exist. - 4.
+Water availability is adequate but lake levels and/or reservoir capacities are low enough that some concern exist for future water supplies if the drought or emergency condition continues.